Space Exploration on Mars: An Adventure for Young Explorers (update 2025)

 3. Could Humans Live on Mars?

-• Cold Temperatures: Mars is a cold planet, with average temperatures around -60°C (-80°F).
-Future astronauts would need special suits and heated habitats to survive.
+Freezing Temperatures.
+Mars is extremely cold, with average temperatures around -60°C (-80°F).
+Future explorers would need heated suits and specially designed habitats to survive.

 4. Fun Mars Activities for Young Explorers